-On Thanksgiving day nine years ago, I had a seizure.
+On Thanksgiving day in 2009, I had a seizure.
 That seizure revealed I had a tumor in my right frontal lobe of my brain.
 On December 4, surgeons cut out the tumor.
 I was 34 years old.

 I awoke from surgery with some weakness on my left side.
 I was released from rehab on December 16 with a gnarly scar on my head, my hair starting to fall out, facing 18 months of high-dosage chemo and radiation.